gfxdisp/ColorVideoVDP/README.md

 When reporting a problem, run `cvvdp` with `--verbose` argument and paste the entire output of the terminal, including the command line used to run `cvvdp`.
 If possible, include images/video on which the problem can be reproduced.

 # Release notes
+* v0.4.2 (29/September/2024)
+  - Added: Support for HLG EOTF (e.g. iPhone HDR video) - thanks to Cosmin Stejerean
+  - Added: `--dump-channels` for generating videos with intermediate processing stages (debugging and visualization)
+  - Added: Processing of videos stored as image frames, described using the C-notation `frame_%04d.png`.
+New arguments: '--fps' and '--frames'
+  - Fixed: A better memory model for estimating how many frames can be processed at once on a GPU.
+Added '--gpu-mem' argument.
+  - Added: 'exposure' field in a display model JSON file

 * v0.4.1 (27/April/2024)
   - Added `loss` function to cvvdp and examples showing how to use it in `examples/ex_adaptive_chroma_subsampling.py` and `ex_image_reconstruction.py`.